stonepreston/OpenFOAM-Cavity/README.md

 ![pwd command](./Images/pwd.png)

 Note: If you want to paste into the terminal window, you have to use ctrl + shift + v instead of the usual ctrl + v.
-Similary to copy from the terminal window to the clipboard you must use ctrl + shift + c.
+Similarly to copy from the terminal window to the clipboard you must use ctrl + shift + c.

 We can list files and directories that exist in the current working directory by typing the ls command (short for list):